0xPolygon/polygon-docs/docs/tools/wallets/portal.md

     ![](../../img/tools/portal/portal-13.png){ width=60% }
     </center>

-## Add custom tokens to Polygon portal
+## Add custom tokens to Polygon Portal

 1. First, try looking up the token directly by clicking on the **Manage Tokens** located in the bottom-right corner of the dashboard, and then entering the token name in the input field.